saidv/virgosoft-trading/README.md

 ## 🎯 Overview

-This is a **Full Stack Trading Platform** designed to assess comprehensive development skills in:

 - **Backend**: Laravel API with financial data integrity and concurrency safety
 - **Frontend**: Vue.js SPA with real-time updates and responsive design
 - **Database**: Scalable balance/asset management with proper indexing